ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide-ats-2/selectors.md

 For more informations visit the official [W3C CSS3 selectors reference](http://www.w3.org/TR/css3-selectors/).

 ### JQuery Selectors

 JQuery uses CSS3 selectors and extends the collection of selectors with its own ones.
 You can use all these selectors in your ATS actions.

 If you use JQuery selectors in the [Find Widget Child Node](find-widget-child-node) action, you **mustn't** use the *jQuery(...)* or *$(...)* function.
 Only use simple selectors, without quotation.

-In the [Execute JavaScript actions](execute-javascript-integer), you will have to use the *jQuery(...)* or *$(...)* function to select a WebElement or node.
+In the [Execute JavaScript actions](execute-javascript-integer), you must use the *jQuery(...)* or *$(...)* function to select a WebElement or node.

 The following table shows a few selectors from the JQuery set you can use in ATS.

 | Pattern          | Name              | Meaning                                  |
 | ---------------- | ----------------- | ---------------------------------------- |